TheDragonSkull/Blowpipes-Mod/README.md

 - Dart Pouch - Store up to 6 stacks of darts and reload quickly by selecting a slot.
 - Enchantment Support - Upgrade your blowpipe to increase range, damage and to make the weapon more versatile.

+ You can comment your ideas and maybe i'll end up including them in the mod.
+ If you find bugs please report so I can try to fix them.

 ---